Yolanda King: Death

 On May 15, 2007, King told her brother Dexter, that she was tired, though he thought nothing of it because of her "hectic" schedule.
 Around an hour later, King collapsed in the Santa Monica, California home of Philip Madison Jones, her brother Dexter King's best friend, and could not be revived.
-Her death came a year after her mother died.
+She was 51 years old; her death came a year after her mother died.
 Her family has speculated that her death was caused by a heart condition.
 In the early hours of May 19, 2007, King's body was brought to Atlanta, Georgia by private plane belonging to Bishop Eddie Long.
 A public memorial for Yolanda King was held on May 24, 2007, at Ebenezer Baptist Church Horizon Sanctuary in Atlanta, Georgia.
 Many in attendance did not know her, but came out of respect for the King family's history of peace protests and social justice.
 King was cremated, in accordance with her wishes.
-She was 51.
 Her three siblings lit a candle in her memory.

 Bernice King said it was "very difficult standing here blessed as her one and only sister.
 Yolanda, from your one and only, I thank you for being a sister and for being a friend."
 Martin Luther King III uttered that "Yolanda is still in business.
 She just moved upstairs."
 Maya Angelou wrote a tribute to her, which was read during the memorial service.
 She wrote "Yolanda proved daily that it was possible to smile while wreathed in sadness.
 In fact, she proved that the smile was more powerful and sweeter because it had to press itself through mournfulness to be seen, force itself through cruelty to show that the light of survival shines for us all."
 Many former classmates of both Grady High School and Smith College attended to remember her.
 Raphael Warnock stated; "She dealt with the difficulty of personal pain and public responsibility and yet ... she emerged from it all victorious.
 Thank you for her voice."